 Website accessibility affects 57 million Americans.
 A website is accessible if people with disabilities can understand, navigate, and interact with our website.
 Website Accessibility Standards ensure those with disabilities receive the same level of information that a person without disabilities receives.

 The University of Maine System (UMS) has taken steps to begin meeting WCAG 2.0 level A and level AA requirements.
-The UMS Information and Communications Technology Accessibility Policy on web accessibility was developed by the Information Technology Accessibility Committee (ITAC).
+The UMS Information and Communications Technology Accessibility Policy on web accessibility was developed by the Digital Technology Accessibility Committee (DTAC).

 On our website, the largest accessibility issue we have is the use of PDFs, which are typically not accessible.
 In many cases, PDFs can be replaced by webforms or other web content.
-If you need help or guidance, please complete a request.
+If you need help or guidance, please complete a Website Service Request.

 Since PDFs are typically not accessible for those with disabilities, PDF forms should be avoided whenever possible.
 Check with the web team to see if there is another format that would work well for your form.